home edit page issue tracker

 At the opposite of the original Google annotation and the universal UD guidelines, French corpora don’t use modal auxiliaries.
 Verbs likes savoir, pouvoir, devoir, vouloir, falloir, voir, aimer, souhaiter are considered as normal verbs.

-French corpora has just three auxiliary verb (AUX)
+French corpora has just three main auxiliary verb (AUX)